"Terrific pianist!" ~ Ruggiero Ricci

-Ms. Wang has been featured as guest artist at several reputable chamber music organizations, including The First Song Series at the Morgan Library & Museum, Lev Aronson Legacy Festival, Sonoran Chamber Music Series, Red Rocks Music Festival, Cedar Valley Chamber Music Festival, Burlington Lunchtime Chamber Music Series, Resonant Bodies Festival at Banff Centre, and Downtown Chamber Series.
-Other festival appearances include Music Academy of the West, Banff Arts Centre, Schlern International Music Festival, and Académie Musicale Internationale "Barbara Krakauer”.
+Ms. Wang is currently based in Chicago, As an enthusiastic chamber musician, she has been featured as guest artist with notable chamber music organizations, including The First Song Series at the Morgan Library & Museum, Lev Aronson Legacy Festival, Sonoran Chamber Music Series, Chamber Music on the Fox, Red Rocks Music Festival, Cedar Valley Chamber Music Festival, Burlington Lunchtime Chamber Music Series, Resonant Bodies Festival at Banff Centre, and Downtown Chamber Series.
+Other festival appearances include Music Academy of the West, Banff Arts Centre, Schlern International Music Festival, and Académie Musicale Internationale “Barbara Krakauer”.

-Ms. Wang’s recent career highlight includes serving as both the artistic coordinator and the featured artist of the WIU Beethoven Festival in Fall 2017, in which she performed Beethoven's complete works for cello and piano, and Beethoven's complete sonatas for violin and piano.
-Along with her active performing career, Ms. Wang has also been giving chamber music master classes in US, Ireland, China, and Taiwan.
-In December 2011, Ms. Wang and Thomas Landschoot released their debut CD “Balabille: Cello Sonatas by Debussy, Poulenc & Chopin” on ArchiMusic, which was nominated by the Golden Melody Awards in Taiwan as “The Best Classical Music Album” of the year.
-Her newest recordings with violinist Katherine Wolfe on works by Stravinsky, Poulenc, Messiaen, Korngold, and with cellist Thomas Landschoot on Beethoven's complete works for cello and piano will both be published in the near future.
+Ms..
+Wang and cellist Thomas Landschoot released their debut CD “Balabille: Cello Sonatas by Debussy, Poulenc & Chopin” on ArchiMusic, which was nominated by the Golden Melody Awards in Taiwan as “The Best Classical Music Album”.
+Her recent recording with violinist Katherine Wolfe on works by Stravinsky, Poulenc, Messiaen and Korngold, will be published in the near future.